 “There are many variations.
 The caller may threaten you with arrest or court action to trick you into making a payment,” Koskinen added.
 “Some schemes may say you’re entitled to a huge refund.
 These all add up to trouble.
 Some simple tips can help protect you.”

 The Dirty Dozen is compiled annually by the IRS and lists a variety of common scams taxpayers may encounter any time during the year.
 Many of these con games peak during filing season as people prepare their tax returns or hire someone to do so.
-This year for the first time, the IRS will issue the individual Dirty Dozen scams one at a time during the next 12 business days to raise consumer awareness.

-The IRS reminds people that they can know pretty easily when a supposed IRS caller is a fake.
 Here are five things the scammers often do but the IRS will not do.
 Any one of these five things is a tell-tale sign of a scam.

 The IRS will never: